gpuweb/WSL/Spec/source/index.rst

 - A signed hexadecimal integer literal starts with an optional ``-``, then the string ``0x``, then a non-empty sequence of elements of [0-9a-fA-F] (non-case sensitive, leading 0s are allowed).
 - An unsigned hexadecimal inter literal starts with the string ``0x``, then a non-empty sequence of elements of [0-9a-fA-F] (non-case sensitive, leading 0s are allowed), and finally the character ``u``.

-.. todo:: I chose rather arbitrarily to allow leading 0s in hexadecimal, but not in decimal integer literals.
-This can obviously be changed either way.
+.. note:: Leading 0s are allowed in hexadecimal integer literals, but not in decimal integer literals

 A float literal is made of the following elements in sequence: